adilapapaya/markdown-resume/examples/source/adila.md

-*Data scientist passionate about producing insightful data analysis and  innovative data visualizations, enthusiastic about making friction-free user interfaces, and consistently seeking to improve the efficiency of the teams I work with.*
+Data scientist passionate about producing insightful data analysis and  innovative data visualizations, enthusiastic about making friction-free user interfaces, and consistently seeking to improve the efficiency of the teams I work with.

 ------

 ### Experience {#experience}

 Apple Product Design
-: *Data Scientist*
-  __February 2012 - Current__
+: *Data Scientist and Visualization Engineer* __February 2012 - Current__

   Created simulations and visualizations that enabled rapid understanding of difficult concepts and instant identification of core issues.
-This involved writing various scripts and/or building reusable tools that continue to be used both within the team and by external groups.
+This involved writing various scripts and building reusable tools that continue to be used throughout the company.
 Wrote accompanying in-depth documentation and created various examples to help make these tools easy to understand and use.

+  Architected and developed visualizations for viewing and monitoring manufacturing data in real-time.

   Optimized existing algorithms (both vendor-created and in-house) for speed.